Volkswagen Golf Mk1: Golf Cabriolet

 A convertible version of the Golf was presented to Volkswagen's management by coachbuilder Wilhelm Karmann GmbH as early as 1976.
 This early prototype lacked the roll-over bar of the later version, and had a flat body line in the rear, where the soft top folded down below the sill level.

 Introduced in 1979, the production version of the convertible Golf was designated Type 155.
-In Europe, it was called the Golf Cabriolet, while in the United States and Canada it was sold as the Rabbit Convertible up through the 1984 model year.
-As the Rabbit was replaced by the Golf II in the United States and Canada, the Mark 1 Cabriolet was renamed simply "Volkswagen Cabriolet" (without either the Golf or Rabbit nameplate) from the 1985 model year on.
+It was known as the Golf Cabriolet in Europe and as Rabbit Convertible in the United States and Canada until the 1984 model year.
+As the Rabbit was replaced by the Golf II in the US and Canada, the Mark 1 Cabriolet was renamed the Volkswagen Cabriolet (without either the Golf or Rabbit nameplate) from the 1985 model year onwards.
 Beginning in 1988, Canadian models were badged as Golf Cabriolet.
 The Golf I Cabriolet received a reinforced body, a transverse roll-over bar, and a high level of trim.
 From stamping to final assembly, the Mk1 Cabriolet was built entirely at the Karmann factory.
 Volkswagen supplied engines, suspension, and interior trim for Karmann to install.
 The tops, of vinyl or cloth, were heavily insulated, with a heated glass rear window.
 The top was raised and lowered manually until 1991, when an electric option was offered.
 Production continued until April 1993; the last cars were sold after the introduction of the MkIII Cabrio.
-In the United States, these were sold as the Cabriolet Classic (some as 1994 models), while in Europe they were called Golf Cabriolet Classicline.
+In the US, these were sold as the Cabriolet Classic (some as 1994 models), while in Europe they were called Golf Cabriolet Classicline.

 The body of the Cabriolet did not change through the entire production run except for a larger fuel tank.
 It kept the pre-1980 Golf style of rear lamp lenses.
-A full-size spare tire was fitted from 1979-1984; a space-saver spare tire was fitted from mid-year 1984 onward, coinciding with the installation of a larger fuel tank.
+A full-size spare tire was fitted from 1979 to 1984; a space-saver spare tire was fitted from mid-year 1984 onward, coinciding with the installation of a larger fuel tank.
 All Cabriolets from 1988 onward left the factory fitted with a "Clipper" body kit that featured smooth body-coloured bumpers, wheel-arch extensions, and side skirts.

 Prior to the 1984 model year, the highest standard specification in Europe for the Cabriolet was the GLI, which was essentially a GTI in all but name.
 It was only in late 1983, with the introduction of the 1984 models, that an officially badged GTI version of the Cabriolet finally became available in the UK (the GLI continued in mainland Europe).